Devon Traditional Thatchers

 About this Service

-Thatch roof repair in Clovelly addresses traditional cottages and heritage village homes where steep granite slopes, persistent damp and limited vehicle access affect works.
-It suits owners in conservation‑sensitive settings who need repairs that respect appearance while managing logistical constraints.
+Thatch roof repair in Clovelly serves traditional cottages and heritage village homes where steep granite slopes and car-free lanes affect access.
+It suits owners of listed-style buildings who need repairs that match the existing thatch character and finish.

 Frequently Asked Questions